ufz/data_explorer_manual/README.md

 ## What is this? ##

-These are the LaTeX-sources and images to compile the [OpenGeoSys](http://www.opengeosys.net) Data Explorer Manual.
+These are the LaTeX-sources and images to compile the [OpenGeoSys](http://www.opengeosys.org) Data Explorer Manual.
 Please report any errors, typos, unexplained features or anything else regarding the Data Explorer or its documentation.

-A compiled PDF of these sources is available on the [OGS Wiki](https://svn.ufz.de/ogs).
+A compiled PDF of these sources is available under "Releases" and on the [OGS Wiki](https://svn.ufz.de/ogs).

 ## License ##